whitneylosinski/Eat.Sleep.Data/README.md

 ## Reason for Selecting this Topic:
 In order to find a project, the team scoured Kaggle datasets and other internet sources of data to find potential projects that were of interest to each member.
 These potential projects and the associated datasets were added to a shared spreadsheet.
 After collecting a number of potential projects, team members voted on the ones they were most interested in, ranking their top three choices.
 The project that received the highest score was the Airbnb proposal.
 This was initially proposed by a member who mentioned they had been thinking about hosting an Airbnb in their home and thought it might be interesting to find out how much rent they could get for it.
 The abundance of data available in open sources for Airbnb also makes this a more manageable project to develop.

-## Questions Hoped to Answer with the Data
+## Questions we Hope to Answer with the Data:
 Looking at the wide variety of data available, the team is interested in exploring how the price charged relates to various features of the dataset.
 While we are initially exploring all of the variables available, the big question is what really makes a difference in the price that an Airbnb can command.
 Here are some of the biggest features we hope to sort out:

 * Neighborhood